 Sharan is an elementary teacher in the WRDSB.
 She says she was inspired to volunteer and work with this amazing organization after seeing the work in action in the community.
 Her hope is to contribute to the work being done in the region to help create a more equitable, inclusive and safe place for all who live here.
 She believes that we can all do our part to be of service to the community, and is grateful to be able to contribute to that work through WCSWR.

 Debra is an entrepreneur, owning a Strategy Technology Consulting firm, Architectural Design firm and Personal Wellness business.
-She is a passionate volunteer working with CGI, (Community Justice Initiatives) within the Woman’s Grand Valley Institute along with other programs offered by CGI.
+She is a passionate volunteer working with CJI, (Community Justice Initiatives) within the Woman’s Grand Valley Institute along with other programs offered by CJI.
 She joined the Board to help advocate for WCSWR to enhance awareness for the critical services the WCSWR brings to the community, providing women and children a safe, healthy and nurturing environment to enable to grow and move past the trauma of domestic violence and live an abundant life with endless possibilities.

 Anamaria Pasc is a lawyer with Lerners LLP in Kitchener, and has been assisting family law clients since 2015.
 Anamaria tirelessly advocates on behalf of her clients in order to assist them through difficult life transitions, ensuring that their rights are protected and voices are heard.
 Given her years in law, Anamaria has seen first–hand the harms caused by domestic violence in the lives of victims, and their children.
 She is dedicated to supporting women and children effected by violence, and utilizing her skills to serve on the board of Women’s Crisis Services.